MicrosoftDocs/azure-media-services/media-services/latest/includes/term-time-shift.md

 title: Time shift
 ---

 **Time shift** - The length of time a video player is able to rewind streaming content.
+Also known as DVR window.